Understanding how to sell used GPUs and getting the best value for them can be difficult.

 Another major concern is the trust factor difference between a peer to peer site and a trusted ITAD company.
 Don’t get me wrong here, lots of people sell things direct every day and never have an issue.

 However, there are risks involved, there are scammers out there, and that risk is ultimately something you have to consider.
 You have to carefully consider your options.

-Note: if you’d like more details on this, check out our article on where to sell graphics cards in which we break this topic down in much greater detail.
+Note: if you’d like more details on this, check out our article on where to sell graphics cards.

 Or, read our article about the 4 best places to sell computers.